[This command requires installed Remote Server Administration Tools (RSAT)]

 %10 - indicates that the object is CDP object in AD CS.

 With Windows CA you should assert %8 variable within URI.
-This is important when you renew CA's certificate with new key pair.
+It is important when you renew CA's certificate with new key pair.
 After CA certificate renewal CA server will maintain both CRLs that are signed by previous and renewed CA certificate.
-To separate

 In a given example CA server with initial CA certificate will publish the following URI in the issued certificates AIA extension: http://eu.company.com/MyCA.crl